aleksei-stsigartsov/twn-project/README.md

  $ npm i

- //in case if gives errors, it may require extra installed libraries:
+ //in case if gives errors, it may requires extra installed libraries:

  $ component install FortAwesome/Font-Awesome
  $ npm install react-truncate